-Wearing clear aligners for 22 hours per day isn’t ideal.
+Wearing clear aligners for 22 hours per day isn’t always ideal.
 You might cringe at the thought of removing and replacing them for every business lunch, date, or morning cup of coffee.
-If so, byte has a workaround: nighttime-only aligners that require just 10 hours of continuous wear.
+If so, Byte has a solution: nighttime-only aligners that require just ten hours of continuous wear.

-While some other clear aligner brands advertise nighttime treatment, byte is the only one that’s designed a totally different product for nighttime-only wear.
-But are byte’s At-Night aligners a viable option for you?
-This guide will outline all the major pros and cons of this innovative new approach to at-home teeth straightening.
+While other clear aligner brands advertise nighttime treatment, Byte is the only one that’s designed a totally different product for nighttime-only wear.
+But are Byte’s At-Night aligners a viable option for you?
+This guide will outline the major pros and cons to help you decide.

 Table of Contents